AndreyGL0290/Tic-Tac_Toe-JS-Comp_Stupid/README.md

-# Tic-Tac-Toe-JS
+# Tic-Tac-Toe-JS-Comp-Stupid
 ____
-link to the game - https://andreygl0290.github.io/Tic-Tac-Toe-JS/
+link to the game - https://andreygl0290.github.io/Tic-Tac-Toe-JS-Comp-Stupid/
 ____